-Rob Burgeman works for Brewin Dolphin.
-So what does an investment manager do?
+Rob Burgeman is an investment manager at Brewin Dolphin.
 Here he describes what a typical working day holds for him.

 My day always starts early with the alarm going off at 5:45am, when I’m greeted by Farming Today.
 While I shower and get myself ready for work, I catch up on overnight events with the Today Programme.
 I live in Leigh-on-Sea so need to be out of the door by 6:30 in order to catch the train and be at my desk before 8am.

 On the train, I catch up on market activity and the day’s news by reading the Financial Times and The Times cover-to-cover before grabbing breakfast at the station to eat on the hoof.
 The first thing to tackle each day is emails: hundreds land in my inbox each day and keeping on top of them all is a major task.
 Before the team meeting at 8:30am, I respond to the urgent emails and plan what I’m going to get done that day.